Twilight: Los Angeles, 1992

 Twilight: Los Angeles, 1992 is a one-woman play written and originally performed by Anna Deavere Smith, an American actress, playwright and professor.
-It is about the 1992 Los Angeles Uprising.
+It is about the infamous 1992 Los Angeles riots.

+It was originally commissioned by the Mark Taper Forum in Los Angeles and premiered there in 1993.
 The original Broadway production opened at the Cort Theatre in New York City on April 17, 1994, and ran for 72 performances.

 The play is composed of a series of monologues by real people connected directly and indirectly to the uprising.
 Smith chose the texts of the monologues and the subjects from interviews that she had conducted with more than 300 individuals in the process of researching the play.
 It is considered an example of the genre of verbatim theatre.
 The play was nominated in 1994 for a Tony Award for Best Play.
 It won the Drama Desk Award for Outstanding One-Person Show, Smith's second such honor in two years.

-Process
+A 2021 off-Broadway revival, produced by Signature Theatre Company at the Pershing Square Signature Center in New York was well-received and won the Lucille Lortel Award for Outstanding Revival, out of four nominations.

+Conception

 Smith interviewed some 300 people to gain opinions and viewpoints about the events related to the 1992 riots.
-From these interviews, she chose numerous subjects to feature as characters of the play, including such public officials as LAPD chief Daryl Gates and Congresswoman Maxine Waters; a nameless juror on the Rodney King police trial, which acquittal of police officers in his attack was a catalyst for the riots; various victims and instigators of violence in South Central, including white truck driver Reginald Denny, who was beaten; and residents of greater Los Angeles with their own view of the events, including singer Jessye Norman and actor Charlton Heston.
+From these interviews, she chose numerous subjects to feature as characters of the play, including such public officials as LAPD chief Daryl Gates and Congresswoman Maxine Waters; a nameless juror on the Rodney King police trial, which ended in the acquittal of police officers in his attack and was a catalyst for the riots; various victims and instigators of violence in South Central, including white truck driver Reginald Denny, who was beaten; and residents of greater Los Angeles with their own view of the events, including singer Jessye Norman and actor Charlton Heston.
 She memorized and delivered words in Korean to portray a Korean-American woman whose business had been burned.

-Twilight which takes its name from Twilight Bey, the Watts Gang Truce Activist, is a direct successor to Smith's previous play, Fires in the Mirror (1992).
-It was also a one-woman play composed of monologues taken from interview transcripts.
-It was related to the Crown Heights riot of 1991 in Brooklyn, New York.
+Twilight takes its name from Twilight Bey, the Watts Gang Truce Activist.
+It is a direct successor to Smith's previous play, Fires in the Mirror (1992), which is also a one-woman play composed of monologues taken from interview transcripts.
+Fires in the Mirror is related to the Crown Heights riot of 1991 in Brooklyn, New York.
 Both plays are considered trailblazers in a genre that has become known as verbatim theatre.

-Awards and nominations

-Twilight was nominated for the 1994 Tony Award for Best Play, losing to Angels in America: Perestroika.
-Smith was nominated for the Tony Award for Best Actress in a Play, losing to Diana Rigg in Medea.

-It won the Drama Desk Award for Outstanding One-Person Show, Smith's second such honor in two years.

-Film
+Productions

 Smith recreated her roles in a filmed production entitled Twilight: Los Angeles (2000), directed by Marc Levin.
 It was aired on the PBS series Stage on Screen and in some theaters.